ashleynguyen04/DS4002/CS3/README.md

 Code to create the merged dataset between the movie reviews and metadata as well as the sentiment analysis can be found here.

 ## Supplemental Materials
+Relevant articles surrounding sentiment analysis can be found here.

 ## Hook
 This document contains an introduction to the project and the deliverable for this assignment.